Red Tome Units

 Currently, Spring Catria is the only other blue mage cavalier capable of competing against Reinhardt for your blue slot.
 She comes with a solid 32/35 offensive spread, making her excellent with a Blade tome.
 She does have a unique niche as a support unit too, with her personal weapon debuffing the opponent with the lowest Resistance by five Attack and Defense.

-Ursula is a decent blue mage cavalier in her own right, though she is unfortunately outclassed by the rest of her competition.
+Ursula is a good blue mage cavalier in her own right, though she is unfortunately outclassed by most of her competition.
 A 29/32 offensive spread is decent, and allows her to perform well with a Blade tome.
-However, her other options are just superior in general thanks to IV access.
-She doesn’t even have a niche as a cheap blue mage cavalier, since Reinhardt himself is available at 3 star rarity.
+Compared to Olwen, she is basically on par with her, so both can be considered alternatives to one another.

 Green Tome Units